oxidecomputer/humpty/README.md

 - *Dump area*:  a contiguous area of RAM within Hubris that holds all or part of a dump.
-This is an area of RAM that is not otherwise used by the system and (obviously?) shouldn't itself be deumped.
+This is an area of RAM that is not otherwise used by the system and (obviously?) shouldn't itself be dumped.

 - *Dump contents*:  the contents of a dump area, and can be either a task (or part of a task) or the entire system (or part of it).
 If an area is